top of page

 John,

 If you're reading this, then I guess I’m dancing with the stars by now.
-Don’t be mad.
+Don’t be upset with me.
 I just didn’t want to say goodbye with tears in our eyes.

 You were my all-time high.
 My best day ever.
 My wildest dream come true.
-Mine was always you.
+Mine was always you John.

 Don’t forget to smile at the willow tree.
 And kiss someone in the rain.
 And when you laugh until it hurts, know I’m laughing somewhere too.